 It’s possible to own a Snowshoe cat while sticking to a budget.
 Of course, the Snowshoe will most likely be quite expensive, but some of what we consider necessary items for a cat aren’t always necessary.

-Buying her a cat bed, for example, might be nice, but she might end up not using it and will prefer to sleep on your bed instead.
+Buying them a cat bed, for example, might be nice, but they might end up not using it and will prefer to sleep on your bed instead.

 Saving Money on Snowshoe Care

 One way to save money is by making some toys yourself.
 Use a shoelace and aluminum balls for your cat to play with.
 Isn’t it true that most cats seem to prefer the least expensive things, including the box the toys come in?